-Important: If your computer is having trouble starting but isn't showing any kind of error message then skip these instructions and instead see How To Troubleshoot a Computer That Won't Turn On for a better troubleshooting guide for whatever symptom your computer is experiencing.
+Important: If your computer is having trouble starting but isn't showing any kind of error message then skip these instructions and instead see How To Fix a Computer That Won't Turn On for a better troubleshooting guide for whatever symptom your computer is experiencing.

 Document the error message exactly.
 While this might seem obvious to some, transcribing the error message in its entirety and without mistake is possibly the most important thing you can do when you encounter an error message while your computer is starting.

 Misspelling a DLL file or writing down the wrong characters in a STOP code could have you trying to fix a problem with a file, driver, or piece of hardware that you don't actually have a problem with.